 if you have a court order against you that is related to drugs or

 alcohol.
 A social care worker can give you advice about

-There are also a few legal
+There are also a few legal restrictions on

-with a direct payment see below.
+payment see below.

 People who need long-term care in a care home or choose to have

 services from the council can do so with a managed

 How can a direct payment help me?